opengeolab/CA_LCZ_exercise_docs/source/index.rst

 This tutorial will focus on the use of `Copernicus <https://www.copernicus.eu/en>`_ data for assessing local differences in air temperature according to land-use features within highly urbanized cities.

-Through a computer exercise, you will analyse the case of Milan (Italy) using air temperature data from the `Copernicus Climate Change Service (C3S) <https://climate.copernicus.eu>`_ and the `Local Climate Zones (LCZ) <http://www.wudapt.org>`_ map of the city, derived from `Sentinel-2 <https://sentinel.esa.int/web/sentinel/missions/sentinel-2>`_ imagery.
+Through a computer exercise, you will analyse the case of `Milan <https://en.wikipedia.org/wiki/Milan>`_ (Italy) using air temperature data from the `Copernicus Climate Change Service (C3S) <https://climate.copernicus.eu>`_ and the `Local Climate Zones (LCZ) <http://www.wudapt.org>`_ map of the city, derived from `Sentinel-2 <https://sentinel.esa.int/web/sentinel/missions/sentinel-2>`_ imagery.

 You will learn how to access and download `C3S data <https://cds.climate.copernicus.eu/#!/home>`_ and how to process them in `QGIS <https://qgis.org/en/site/forusers/download.html>`_ |qgisicon| to obtain a quantitative insight into the LCZ influence on air temperature.
-The question you are going to answer with this exercise is *"Do the "*
+The question you are going to answer with this exercise is *"Can we observe and quantify differences in the average air temperature within different LCZ of a city?"*

 .. |qgisicon| image:: images/qgis_icon.png
    :scale: 8%